valkey-io/valkey-doc/commands/bitop.md

 Different bitmaps can be combined in order to obtain a target bitmap where the population counting operation is performed.

-See the article called "[Fast easy realtime metrics using Redis bitmaps][hbgc212fermurb]" for an interesting use cases.
+See the article called "[Fast easy realtime metrics using Valkey bitmaps][hbgc212fermurb]" for an interesting use cases.

 [hbgc212fermurb]: http://blog.getspool.com/2011/11/29/fast-easy-realtime-metrics-using-redis-bitmaps